alik-git/duckietown-mbrl-lib/README.md

     libosmesa6-dev software-properties-common net-tools unzip vim \
     virtualenv wget xpra xserver-xorg-dev libglfw3-dev patchelf

-For mujoco you will need to add these path to youre LD_LIBRARY_PATH, we suggest you add it to you're .bashrc files in the hidden files on you're home, simply paste the line at the end of the file.
+For mujoco you will need to add these path to youre LD_LIBRARY_PATH, we suggest you add it to you're .bashrc files in the hidden files on you're home, simply paste the line at the end of the file.While you are there you should add the PYTHONPATH to you're gym-duckietown, because we found it prevents some imports problem.
 You can also run the lines every time you enter a new terminal

-    export LD_LIBRARY_PATH="${LD_LIBRARY_PATH}:<change this for youre path to .mujoco>/.mujoco/mujoco210/bin" export LD_LIBRARY_PATH="${LD_LIBRARY_PATH}:/usr/lib/nvidia" To test if it works run
+    export LD_LIBRARY_PATH="${LD_LIBRARY_PATH}:<change this for youre path to .mujoco>/.mujoco/mujoco210/bin" export LD_LIBRARY_PATH="${LD_LIBRARY_PATH}:/usr/lib/nvidia"
+    export PYTHONPATH="${PYTHONPATH}:<path to you're clone of gym-duckietown>"

+To test if it works run

     python -m pytest tests/mujoco